bireme/fichas-idb-wp-plugin/README.md

 ## Install

-0. [Download](https://github.com/bireme/centers-wp-plugin/archive/master.zip) the Centers plugin for Wordpress;
+0. [Download](https://github.com/bireme/fichas-idb-wp-plugin/) the FQI plugin for Wordpress;
-0. Unzip the plugin below the `wp-content/plugins` folder of your Wordpress instance and rename it to `centers`;
+0. Unzip the plugin below the `wp-content/plugins` folder of your Wordpress instance and rename it to `fichasidb`;
 0. Activate the Centers plugin through the administration panel of WordPress (dashboard).

 For further information on installing plugins please see the [Manual Plugin Installation from Wordpress codex site](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).